Circassian nationalism: In Kabardino-Balkaria

 Intended to coincide with protests in Karachay–Cherkessia, Circassian youth groups held mass protests in Kabardino-Balkaria on 17 November 2009.
 It was attended by about 3000 people (considering that it was limited to the city of Nalchik and the small population of the republic's Circassian population alone, let alone in that city, this is seen as a huge figure).
 Ibragim Yagan, a leader of a Circassian NGO released a video online.
 It featured him standing under the Circassian flag, called upon all Circassian youth to wake up to claim their rights and historic lands.
 He said that "First we have been genocided.
 Then, we have been constantly watched, followed, blackmailed for our political activities.
 But we cannot lose anymore, because we have already lost everything."

 It is important to note that unlike in Adygea (22% Circassian) and Karachay–Cherkessia (16% Circassian), Kabardino-Balkaria has a clear Circassian majority (55% Circassian).
 However, "after the parliament of KBR ratified the bill 'On land and territory', each Balkar living in KBR in turn has received 10.6 hectares of the land while only 1.6 hectares belong to each Circassian" noted Jelyabi Kalmykov, and this soon became a rallying cry at the protest.
 Ruslan Keshev, the leader of the Circassian Congress in Kabardino-Balkaria declared that "If the government does not listen to us we are ready for radical actions.
 This is the only homeland we have."

 On 29 December 2010, a prominent Circassian ethnographer and Xabze advocate Arsen Tsipinov was assassinated by radical Islamist terrorists who had accused him of being a mushrik (idolatrous disbelief in Islamic monotheism) and months earlier threatened him and others they accused as idolaters and munafiqun ("hypocrites" who are said are outwardly Muslims but secretly deny Islam) to stop "reviving" and diffusing the rituals of the original Circassian pre-Islamic traditions.

 In June 2019, Martin Kochesoko, a defender of Circassian rights and an advocate of Xabze, was sentenced by the Russian government to life in prison.
-After Circassian nationalists around the world preassured the Russian government, his sentence was commuted and Kochesoko was placed under house arrest.
+After Circassian nationalists around the world pressured the Russian government, his sentence was commuted and Kochesoko was placed under house arrest.

+On 25 September 2022, Circassians in Nalchik protested against the Russian invasion of Ukraine.
+One day later, they protested in Nartkala.
+Five Circassian nationalists, Valery Khazhukov, Marks Shakhmurov, Aslan Beshto, Alik Shashev and Timur Alo issued a 1,250-word letter to the heads of the Circassian republics to stop mobilization.